Persistence-Robust Break Detection in Predictive CoVaR Regressions: Main Results

-Table~\ref{tab:cv} shows some selected $(1-\iota)$-quantiles of the limiting distribution $\mathcal{W}_{k+1}$ for different $k$'s, denoted by $\mathcal{W}_{k+1,1-\iota}$, which may serve as critical values.
-In fact, rejecting the null of constancy when $\mathcal{U}_{n,\alpha}>\mathcal{W}_{k+1,1-\iota}$ leads to an asymptotic level-$\iota$ test.
-The critical values have been computed based on 100,000 replications of the limiting distribution, where the Brownian motion was approximated on a grid of 5,000 equally spaced points in $[0,1]$.
+Table~\ref{tab:cv} shows some selected $(1-\nu)$-quantiles of the limiting distribution $\mathcal{U}_{\ell}$ from Corollary~\ref{cor:SBT CoVaR} for different $\ell$'s.
+The critical values have been computed based on 500,000 draws from the limiting distribution, where the Brownian motion was approximated on a grid of 5,000 equally spaced points in $[0,1]$.